sXrgi/sX-Sniper/README.md

 ✅ **Chrome Extension**: Detects copied addresses and opens them instantly in your chosen platform.
 ✅ **Python Script**: Terminal interface that monitors the clipboard and opens addresses automatically.
 ✅ **Auto Installer**: A simple `.bat` file to install all requirements with a single click.
-✅ **Solana & PumpFun Compatible**: Detects only valid addresses, avoiding unwanted links.
+✅ **URL Validator for Solana**: Detects only valid addresses, avoiding unwanted links.

 ---